Bictegravir/emtricitabine/tenofovir alafenamide: Combination therapy

-Bictegravir/emtricitabine/tenofovir alafenamide is an example of a combination drug that can be taken as a complete regimen for treatment of the human immunodeficiency virus.
+Bictegravir/emtricitabine/tenofovir alafenamide is an example of a combination drug that can be taken as a complete regimen for the treatment of the human immunodeficiency virus.

 Combination therapy for HIV, often called highly active antiretroviral therapy (HAART), is composed of two or more types of antiretroviral drugs.
 Combination therapy decreases the likelihood that drug resistance will occur, because it is unlikely that the HIV-1 strains will be able to mutate enough to become resistant to all drugs being used in the combination.
-Combination therapy increases the length of lives of patients with HIV-1, and can greatly reduce the possibility for transmission of the virus.
+Combination therapy increases the length of lives of patients with HIV-1, and can greatly reduce the possibility for transmission of the virus within 1 to 6 months to undetectable =/= untransmissable levels.

 Components

 Bictegravir (BIC) is an integrase strand transfer inhibitor (INSTI).
 Bictegravir is different from other INSTIs because it contains a bridged bicyclic ring and a distinct benzyl tail with a 2,4,6-trifluorobenzyl group.
 This contributes to an increase in plasma protein binding and a reduction of activation of the pregnane X receptor (PXR).
 These changes minimize interactions between drugs, lower clearance, and increase solubility.
 Bictegravir was found to be less drug resistant than other drugs in the same class.

 Emtricitabine (FTC) is a nucleoside reverse transcriptase inhibitor (NRTI) that is a synthetic fluoro derivative of thiacytidine.
-Within the cell, emtricitabine becomes phosphorylated, which forms emtricitabine 5'-triphosphate within the cell.
+Within the cell, emtricitabine becomes phosphorylated, which forms emtricitabine 5′-triphosphate within the cell.
 This allows for the drug to compete with the viral and host substrate and ultimately causes a termination of DNA chain elongation.
 Underlying hepatitis B virus (HBV) can interact with emtricitabine to cause significant liver damage, but it does not have a significant detrimental effect on the liver when given to patients without HBV.

-Tenofovir alafenamide (TAF) is a prodrug of tenofovir that functions as a nucleotide reverse transcriptase inhibitor (NRTI).
+Tenofovir alafenamide (TAF) is a prodrug of tenofovir that functions as a nucleotide reverse transcriptase inhibitor (NtRTI).
 Other prodrugs for tenofovir have been tested, but TAF is more efficient at refining HIV-1 therapy.
 It converts intracellularly to TFV diphosphate, which is a metabolite in HIV target cells.
 Thus, TAF has higher active metabolite concentrations and lower plasma TFV than other Tenofovir prodrugs.
 TAF is metabolized primarily with the kidneys, and has a lower dosage than other prodrugs, so it is less detrimental to the renal elimination system.